mainmatter/mainmatter.com/blog/_posts/2018-06-25-breethe-elixir.md

 └── breethe_web.ex
 ```

 This umbrella structure is useful to separate the application's concerns.
 Each app is contained within it's own mix project, meaning the _data_ app is mostly decoupled from the _webserver_.
 As well as providing structure, this decoupling makes it easy to change the _data_ app without affecting the _webserver_ if, for example, we decided to use another external API for the air quality data instead of [OpenAQ](https://openaq.org/).
-This is because the _webserver_ interfaces with the _data_ app through it's `Breethe` module **only**.
+This is because the _webserver_ accesses the _data_ app through it's _public API_, the `Breethe` module (`breethe.ex`), **only**.
 Conversely, we could also change the _webserver_ without affecting the _data_ app if need be.

 The `Breethe` module as well as the optimisations we implemented for the _data_ app using `Task` will be the subject of a later post.
 We will also cover the Phoenix _webserver_, testing and other aspects of the umbrella application in future.